-- 2.3 The PCC CFO and CC CFO shall ensure that any conditions placed on the Office of the Police and Crime Commissioner or Constabulary respectively, in relation to external funding, are in accordance with the approved policies of the PCC.
-In such cases, the PCC or CC shall comply with the key conditions determined by the funding body and any statutory requirements.
-All grant agreements should be approved in accordance with the limits set out in section F. - 2.4 The PCC CFO and CC CFO shall pursue actively any opportunities for additional funding where this is considered to be in the interests of the PCC and / or CC. - 2.5 All bids for external funding and the proper recording of grant income shall be coordinated through the PCC CFO or CC CFO. - 2.6 The PCC CFO and CC CFO shall ensure that all funding notified by external bodies is received and properly recorded in the PCC group accounts, that all claims for funds are made by the due date and that audit requirements are met.
+- 2.3 The PCC CFO and CC CFO shall ensure that any conditions placed on the Office of the Police and Crime Commissioner or Constabulary respectively, in relation to external funding' are in accordance with the approved policies of the PCC.
+In such cases, the PCC or CC shall comply with the key conditions determined by the funding body and any statutory requirements. - 2.4 The PCC CFO and CC CFO shall pursue actively any opportunities for additional funding where this is considered to be in the interests of the PCC and / or CC. - 2.5 All bids for external funding and the proper recording of grant income shall be coordinated through the PCC CFO or CC CFO. - 2.6 The PCC CFO and CC CFO shall ensure that all funding notified by external bodies is received and properly recorded in the PCC group accounts, that all claims for funds are made by the due date and that audit requirements are met.